BestTimesToVisit.com Logo

 How easy is it to get around Florence without a car?

-What are some local customs I should be aware of when dining in Florence?
+Are there any specific customs or etiquette tips I should be aware of when visiting Florence?

 How safe is Florence for tourists, and what precautions should I take?